-- a.
-When two Student Success areas are required and the student is enrolled in at least one of Student Success course, a freshman orientation course (e.g., GGC 1000) or physical education course or other activity or performance course may be taken that semester instead of one of the required Student Success courses. - b.
+a.
+When two Student Success areas are required and the student is enrolled in at least one Student Success course, a

+- freshman orientation course (e.g., GGC 1000) or physical education course or other activity or performance course may, if available, be taken that semester instead of another required Student Success course. - b.
 In the event that a required Student Success course is not available, a student may enroll in a course for degree credit if the student has met the course requirements, subject to the written approval of the President or designee.